 Exposure to radiocontrast may cause AKI.
 However, the association is controversial because population studies do not replicate risk.
-Evidence regarding the prevention of contrast-induced AKI is weak, and often conflicting:
+Evidence regarding the prevention of contrast-induced AKI is weak, and often conflicting.

-Treatment during cardiac surgery:
+Treatment during cardiac surgery

 Sodium nitroprusside has been shown to be associated with improved renal function when given during the rewarming period of nonpulsatile coronary pulmonary bypass in the course of coronary artery bypass grafting surgery.

 One large meta-analysis of 4605 adult patients undergoing cardiac surgery with cardiopulmonary bypass and receiving different forms of therapy, concluded that fenoldopam, atrial natriuretic peptide, and brain natriuretic peptide showed evidence of nephroprotection, although none reduced all-cause mortality.
-These interventions are hard to justify based on overall evidence.
+These interventions remain hard to justify based on overall evidence.

 One study analyzing the effect of high-dose perioperative atorvastatin in patients undergoing elective coronary artery bypass grafting, valvular heart surgery, or ascending aortic surgery suggested no benefit.
 In a similar patient population, AKI was more common among those randomized to perioperative rosuvastatin than to placebo.